onsdagens/riscv-formal/cores/hippomenes/README.md

 - [Veryl](https://veryl-lang.org/install/) for transpiling Hippomenes to SystemVerilog.
 - [sv2v](https://github.com/zachjs/sv2v) for transpiling the SystemVerilog to Verilog.
 ## Contents
+- `./hippo_veryl/` The Veryl implementation of Hippomenes.
+This is pending an actual release, i.e. this directory will eventually disappear in favor of actual, released, Veryl packages.
 - `checks.cfg` contains configuration for the checks we want to run.
 For more details refer to comments in that file.
 - `copy.py` convenience script for copying the Veryl-SV transpilation results into `./hippo`.
 Relies on the Veryl filelist existing in this directory (`hippomenes_veryl.f`).
 Should probably not be used standalone.
 - `redo.sh` convenience script for cleaning up this directory, running `copy.py`, generating the `riscv-formal` checks specified by `checks.cfg`, and transpiling the Hippo SV into Verilog.